macbuse/macbuse.github.io/PROG/index.md

 There will not be so much reading but there will be a lot of watching.
 To begin with the videos will be mostly in french but some subjects are only really explained well in english.

 ---

+## Projects

+Projects
+- are due 12/1/21
+- must be submitted as a Jupyter notebook
+	- there should be an introduction in Markdown
+	- there should be working code
+	- code should be explained in text cells using Mrakdown
+	- there should be a list of references

+---

 ### Friday 3/11